zeekus/textfiles/pschism_build_document_with_spack.md

 or spack dependencies --installed name
 ```

+## Step by Step setup of Spack, MPI, and Pschism
+---

 ### Step 0: *HARDWARE CHECKS*
 ---------------------------
 - After building your HPC cluster, verify the hardware on both the compute nodes and controllers is the same.